-6.5 Transferring programme of study
+6.5 Transferring programme or mode of study

 - 6.5.1 If a student transfers to a different programme of study, then they will be liable for the fee associated with each programme that they study for the duration that they are enrolled on that programme. - 6.5.2 In the event that a student transfers to a programme with a higher or lower fee their fee liability will be increased or reduced on a pro-rata basis.
-Should the student have paid fees in advance then a pro-rata refund will be applied. - 6.5.3 If a student transfers from full time to part time mode of study (or viceversa) they will be charged a pro rata amount for the period they were enrolled as a full time student and a pro rata amount for the remaining period as a part time student.
-This may result in an increase or reduction in the fee due.
+Should the student have paid fees in advance then a pro-rata refund will be applied. - 6.5.3 If a student transfers from full time to part time mode of study (or vice-versa) on a programme of study with a different fee band they will be charged a pro rata amount for the period they were enrolled as a full time student and a pro rata amount for the remaining period as a part time student.
+This may result in an increase or reduction in the fee due. - 6.5.4 Where a student transfers from full time to part time mode (or vice versa) on the same programme of study, their total fee liability will match the published total fee for the programme.